Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Problem Statement

 \subsection{Data}

 We use the MIT Push Dataset~\citep{data} for our experiments.
-It contains object pose and force recordings from real robot experiments, where eleven different planar objects are pushed on four different surface materials.
+It contains object pose and force recordings (not used here) from real robot experiments, where eleven different planar objects are pushed on four different surfaces.
 For each object-surface combination, the dataset contains about 6000 pushes that vary in the manipulator (``pusher'') velocity and acceleration, the point on the object where the pusher makes contact and the angle between the object surface and the push direction.
 Pushes are 5\,cm long and data was recorded at 250\,Hz.

 As this dataset does not contain RGB or depth images, we render them using OpenGL and the mesh-data supplied with the dataset.
 In this work, we only use the depth images, RGB will be considered in future work.
-A rendered scene consists of a flat surface with one of four textures (for the four surface materials), on which one of the objects is placed.
-The pusher is represented by a vertical cylinder, with no arm attached.
-Figures \ref{fig-data-a} and \ref{fig-data-b} show the different objects and example images.
+A rendered scene consists of a flat surface with one of four textures (representing the four surface materials), on which one of the objects is placed.
+The pusher is represented by a vertical cylinder with no arm attached.
+Figures~\ref{fig-data-a} and \ref{fig-data-b} show the different objects and example images.
 We also annotated the dataset with all information necessary to apply the analytical model to use it as a baseline.
-The code for annotation and rendering images is available online at \url{https://github.com/mcubelab/pdproc}.
+The code for annotation and rendering is available \href{https://github.com/mcubelab/pdproc}{here}.

 For each experiment, we construct datasets for training and testing from a subset of the Push Dataset.
 As the analytical model does not take acceleration of the pusher into account, we only use push variants with zero pusher acceleration.
 We however do evaluate on data with high pusher velocities, that break the quasi-static assumption made in the analytical model (in Sec.~\ref{sec:results-exp3}).
 One data point in our datasets consists of a depth image showing the scene before the push is applied, the object position before and after the push and the initial position and movement of the pusher.
 The prediction horizon is 0.5\,seconds in all datasets~\endnote{We also evaluated two different prediction horizons but found no significant effect on the performance.}.
 More information about the specific datasets for each experiment can be found in the corresponding sections.